Julien-Sklarik/Intraday-Liquidity-and-Price-Impact-Analytics/README.md

 2. FX one day study for EUR USD, EUR JPY, and USD JPY
    I assemble one second and one minute midquote and transaction series from EBS style tables, compute realized variance and auto correlation, and flag one second triangular gaps as a simple arbitrage diagnostic with a capacity proxy based on best depth.

-## Why this matters for trading and quant roles

-1. I show comfort with limit order books and event data at realistic scale
-2. I separate data, logic, and presentation so the work is easy to extend
-3. I reproduce known stylized facts such as the U shape in activity and the negative lag one in midquote returns

 ## Repo layout